-Your application was Denied because:
+Your application was denied/terminated because:

 Documentation submitted does not support the presence of substantial adaptive deficits in three or more of the six major life areas identified for Waiver eligibility.
-Specifically, the documentation failed to demonstrate substantial limitations in the following major life areas: Learning, Self-Direction, Receptive or Expressive Language, Mobility, and Capacity for Independent Living.
+Specifically, the documentation failed to demonstrate substantial limitations in the following major life areas: Self-Care, Self-Direction, Receptive or Expressive Language, Mobility, and Capacity for Independent Living.

-It should be noted that a substantial adaptive deficit was identified in the area of Self-Care.
+It should be noted that a substantial adaptive deficit was identified in the area of Learning.